-Section 3: Financial Information
+Section 3: Financial Information F24/S25 Fee Structure

-F23/S24 Fee Structure

 As a faith-based college with the purpose of graduating students Day 1, Debt-Free, our tuition and dormitory fees are kept to a minimum.
+The fees and schedule are estimated for a full-time, on-campus student for the F24/S25 college year.
+Actual student billings may differ as FBCI reserves the right to adjust fees accordingly under the board of trustees' discretion.